-Vandalism; Possession of illegal drugs, tobacco, alcohol, pornography, or occult paraphernalia; Possession of a weapon; Moderate or severe act of violence towards another person or severe violence towards another person; inappropriate touching or contact; sexual harassment and any other conduct deemed of serious enough nature; severe or repeated bullying behavior.
+Vandalism; Possession of illegal drugs, tobacco, alcohol, pornography, or occult paraphernalia; Possession of a weapon; THREATENING A VIOLENT ACT WITH OR WITHOUT A WEAPON.
+Moderate or severe act of violence towards another person or severe violence towards another person; inappropriate touching or contact; sexual harassment and any other conduct deemed of serious enough nature; severe or repeated bullying behavior.

 Action to be Taken for Level Three Offenses: Suspension with parental corrective action.
 Referral to the Board for possible expulsion from school.
-The number of days of the suspension will depend on the details of the offense and are left to the discretion of the administration.
-Students who are suspended may not make up missed work (zeros given) and are marked absent.
+The student will be referred to the office, sent home and given an out-of-school suspension.
+The number of days will depend on the details of the offense and are left to the discretion of the administration.
+Missed graded assignments will be handled on an individual basis with teacher discretion, may include receiving zeros and the student will be marked absent.
 An exception could be made if the suspension is for multiple days while waiting for the Board to make a decision concerning expulsion.